EmilDanielsson/Player-Rating-Project/README.md

     │       └── matches_Spain.json
     │
     └──Player_rating_Project                    <- Main folder for this project.
+        |
+        │── Gameweek_38.xlsx                    <- Excel with validation data from Whoscored to compare with.
         │
         │── Json_files                          <- Folder where created json-files are stored.
         │